cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

             * Fat has a much higher affinity for anaesthetic than muscle, but equilibrates very slowly due to the very low blood flow
             This has a greater effect in obese people, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.

+###Recovery from Anaesthesia
+Recovery is dependent on how quickly an inhalational agent can be eliminated from the effect site, and is affected by:
+* Drug factors
+    * Blood:gas partition coefficient
+    Highly soluble agents will have an increased amount of drug dissolved in tissue, so a large resevoir of drug exists that will have to be removed.
+    * Metabolism
+    Agents undergoing metabolism are eliminated more rapidly.
+* Patient factors
+    * V<sub>A</sub>
+    Increased alveolar ventilation increases elimination.
+    * Cardiac output
+    Increased cardiac output increases elimination.
+    * Duration of anaesthetic
+    Important for highly soluble agents used in long cases.
+* Machine factors
+    * Flow rate
+    Affect the amount of gas being rebreathed.

 ###Alteration to Pharmacokinetics in Children and the Elderly
 Increased rate of induction in children due to: